Religious Educators Week

 Children's Program Free to Attend

 Our children’s program offers a safe space for children to build friendships and explore activities in the areas of art, yoga, team building through group games, ecology, and music.
-There is a mix of activities as a small group and activities with the adult workshops which fosters multigenerational .
+There is a mix of activities as a small group and activities with the adult workshops which fosters multigenerational.
 Children will be able to develop their interest in the outdoors, connect with nature, and have fun!

 Participants are grouped into age bands and travel from activity to activity with their group leader.
-They start the morning with one session, break for snack and singing with Laurie on DeWolf porch, then finish the morning with a second session.
+They start the morning with one session, break for snack and singing with Laurie on DeWolfe porch, then finish the morning with a second session.

 Group leaders:

 Our children’s program offers a safe space for children to build friendships and explore activities in the areas of art, yoga, team building through group games, ecology, and music.
-There is a mix of activities as a small group and activities with the adult workshops which fosters multigenerational .
+There is a mix of activities as a small group and activities with the adult workshops which fosters multigenerational.
 Children will be able to develop their interest in the outdoors, connect with nature, and have fun!

 Participants are grouped into age bands and travel from activity to activity with their group leader.
-They start the morning with one session, break for snack and singing with Laurie on DeWolf porch, then finish the morning with a second session.
+They start the morning with one session, break for snack and singing with Laurie on DeWolfe porch, then finish the morning with a second session.

 Group leaders: